GinjaChris/pentmenu/README.md

 # pentmenu

-**A bash script inspired by pentbox.**

-Designed to be a simple way to implement various network pentesting functions, including network attacks, using wherever possible readily available software commonly installed on most linux distributions without having to resort to multiple specialist tools.
+**A bash select menu for quick and easy network recon and DOS attacks**

-**Sudo is implemented where necesssary.**
+Sudo is implemented where necesssary.
 Tested on Debian and Arch.

 ## Requirements: